Freedom89/Allstate_kaggle/index.md

 	* Increase online presence (e.g. through github, blogs)
 	* Find interesting projects to work on

 The truth is, I had procrastinated on fulfilling the above two points, and it was time I did something about it.
-What better way to do this than to start competing on Kaggle?
-That was how I joined the Allstate Claims Severity competition, which lasted from Oct to Dec 2016.
+Kaggle seemed like a good fit for the above two objectives.
+That was how I joined the Allstate Claims Severity competition on 2nd nov, which lasted from Oct to Dec 2016.

 ***